Posted in:

 The term “personal savings allowance” (PSA) refers to the tax-free allowance you are entitled to on interests earned on savings in a regular savings account or a non-ISA savings account; you may not have to pay tax on that interest.
 The size of the allowance is dependent on your income tax bracket.
 It is as follows:

-• £1,000 interest tax-free for basic rate taxpayers whose income is taxed 20%
+• £1,000 interest tax-free for basic rate taxpayers whose income is taxed at 20%

-• £500 interest tax-free for higher rate taxpayers whose income is taxed 40%
+• £500 interest tax-free for higher rate taxpayers whose income is taxed at 40%

-• No interest-free allowance for additional rate taxpayers whose income is taxed 45%
+• No interest-free allowance for additional rate taxpayers whose income is taxed at 45%

 According to government statistics, the PSA results in 95% of savers not paying any tax on their savings interest.

 In the UK, an ISA and PSA are two ways to save money while taking advantage of tax benefits.
-The thing that comes to mind when considering whether an ISA is worth it in 2023 is that it could be a more straightforward decision if you fall into the higher income tax brackets.
+When evaluating if an ISA is worth it in 2024, it becomes a simpler decision for those in higher income tax brackets.

 What PSAs cover